- Solicitors For Business

 Partner and Head of Department Manchester Court of Protection

 Megan joined JMW Solicitors as Partner and Head of Court of Protection in September 2020.
 She studied Law at the University of Manchester, graduating in 2009 and immediately studied her LPC at Manchester College of Law where she obtained a distinction.
 Following her studies, Megan completed her Training Contract at Pannone Solicitors, qualifying as a solicitor and building her Court of Protection expertise at Linder Myers before joining JMW.
-Whilst at Linder Myers, her team became ‘Private Client Team of the Year’ finalists in 2020 Manchester Legal Awards.
+Her team are ranked in UK Chambers and Legal 500 top tier and have been ‘Private Client Team of the Year’ finalists in 2020 and 2021 in the Manchester Legal Awards.

 Megan has successfully dealt with many contested court applications, statutory will applications, gift applications, health and welfare matters and a number of contested deputyship applications and hearings including allegations of wrongdoing and fraud and involving multi-million pound disputes.
 She has complex cases where liability has been compromised, substantially reducing settlement of their multi-million pound personal injury claim.
 Her background in clinical negligence and personal injury litigation enables her to provide unique insight in litigation support work, for both internal and external litigators, acting as expert witness in damages claims.